Outpatient Child/Adolescent Psychiatry

 - Mood and Anxiety Disorder Clinic

-- OCD Clinic
+- Developmental Trauma Clinic

-- Trauma Clinic
+- General Psychopharmacology Clinic

-CAP Fellowship Rotations at Floating Hospital for Children
+CAP Fellowship Rotations at Tufts Medical Center

 The CCSN works with infants, children and adolescents who have developmental, behavioral, or emotional issues that interfere with growth and/or functioning.
-CAP fellows rotate with the CCSN for ½ day per week during the first year of fellowship, and gain experience working with children with developmental delay and autism spectrum disorder.
+CAP fellows rotate with the CCSN for a half day per week during the first year of fellowship, and gain experience working with children with developmental delay and autism spectrum disorder.
 Fellows work with the CCSN’s team of Developmental-Behavioral Pediatricians, Psychologists, Education Specialists, and Neurologists to evaluate and work with patients and families served by the CCSN, and receive group supervision.

 Cambridge Health Alliance